One common condition that frequently accompanies thyroid problems is adrenal exhaustion, also known as adrenal fatigue, or adrenal insufficiency.

 But being consistently under stress takes a toll on the adrenal glands, and eventually, they run out of steam, and stop producing sufficient hormones.

-Conventional endocrinologists and tests cannot diagnose adrenal fatigue, because they are prepared only to diagnose extreme dysfunction in the adrenals, such as Addison's disease, a potentially fatal condition where the adrenals essentially shut down.
+The concept of adrenal fatigue is somewhat controversial, and many conventional endocrinologists will simply not consider the diagnosis unless there is very extreme dysfunction in the adrenals, such as Addison's disease, a potentially fatal condition where the adrenals essentially shut down.

 An integrative or complementary practitioner can do a 24-hour saliva cortisol/DHEA test to evaluate your adrenal function to diagnose more subtle dysfunctions in your adrenal glands.